GiulianoIntelligence/RCF/README.md

 - Not a package - there is nothing to install.
 - Not a framework - your agent does the lookup, RCF is just the data.
 - Not opinionated about file count, depth, or naming inside each section.
 Use what works.

-V1 will add a retrieval layer (embeddings, scoring, conflict resolution between competing Values).
-V0 is intentionally just files and a prompt, because that's all the Airbnb version was, and that's what made it work.

 ---